 SKY AND THE HEAVENS

 With our contemporary conceptions of colour, the sky can appear a vast array of different colours, but we mostly associate ‘sky’ with ‘blue’.
-Historically, we therefore associate blue with the heavens.
+Historically, we therefore associate this colour with the heavens.

 Various other associations come from that main connection: